erubinof/GEOG418-Assignment-3/README.md

 zFrench <- (mIFrench - eIFrench) / (sqrt(varFrench))
 ```

-The zscores for both variable confirm that ?
+***The zscores for both variable confirm that ?

 ## Local spatial autocorrelation

-Explain local spatial autocorrelation
+***Explain local spatial autocorrelation

-The calculation for Local Moran’s I has many of the same features as our global calculation, although arranged in a different way.
+This is the equation for the Local Moran's I statistic:

 $$
 I_i = \frac{x_i - \bar{x}}{S_i^2} \sum_{j=1}^n W_{i,j}(x_j - \bar{x}) \quad \text{where} \quad S_i^2 = \frac{\sum_{i=1}^n (x_i - \bar{x})^2}{n-1}
 $$

-Again, instead of typing out these calculations, we can use the localmoran() function to deal with all of the messy calculations for us, as long as we input our variable and weighting scheme.
+***Again, instead of typing out these calculations, we can use the localmoran() function to deal with all of the messy calculations for us, as long as we input our variable and weighting scheme.

 ```{r Local Morans I, echo=TRUE, eval=TRUE, warning=FALSE}